UltimatChamp/FlawlesslyOptimized/README.md

 While most performance-focused modpacks aim at higher FPS, this modpack focuses on optimizing the UX and stability, as well.

+The modpack does not provide any **QoL** or **OptiFine-parity** mods, but some deliberately-selected mods to boost your gaming experience!
+Besides these optimization mods, the modpack also provides some essentials, like **No Chat Reports**.

+You are expected to add any _non-optimization_ mods you want, yourself.
+If you face any issues, you are free to ask for help on our [**Discord**](https://discord.gg/kfKjjhv3pn) server.

 If you find a bug or want to suggest any feature, you can issue a [**🐞Bug Report | 💡Suggestion**](https://github.com/UltimatChamp/ExceptionallyOptimized/issues/new/choose).
 Alternatively, we have a [**Discord**](https://discord.gg/kfKjjhv3pn) server.

 <hr>